 How can human responsibility survive the spread of AI?

-Short talks on Artificial Intelligence.
+Talks on Artificial Intelligence.

 This short 5 minute talk was given to the AI Special Interest Group of the Royal Society for the encouragement of the Arts, Manufacturers and Commerce, October 2023.